 The proposed Crows Landing Industrial Business Park (CLIBP) is a reuse project located within the boundaries of the former Crow’s Landing Air Facility in western Stanislaus County, California.
-Within 1 mile of Interstate 5 (I-5), the CLIBP’s prime location offers easy access to roadway, maritime, air, and rail facilities—and the world.
+Within 1 mile of Interstate 5 (I-5), The Landing’s prime location offers easy access to roadway, maritime, air, and rail facilities—and the world.

-The CLIBP is located on Fink Road in western Stanislaus County, less than 2 miles east of the Fink Road/I-5 interchange and in the midst of an extensive transportation network that includes:
+The Landing is located on Fink Road in western Stanislaus County, less than 2 miles east of the Fink Road/I-5 interchange and in the midst of an extensive transportation network that includes:

 Located in the center of California’s Central Valley, Stanislaus County offers a diverse economy that continues to play a major role in the distribution of goods throughout California, the west coast, and the world.
 The County is home to a variety of industries include the E&J Gallo Winery, Foster Farms Poultry Processing and Dairy, nut and other food processing enterprises, and container manufacturing.
 The County and the greater Central Valley produce and export crops products worldwide, and the value of local agricultural products continues to rise.

 The Landing’s proximity to the Bay Area and Silicon Valley provide synergistic opportunities for industries associated with logistics/distribution, research and development.
 In addition, the West Patterson Business Park (within 2 miles) also presents opportunities for creative partnerships with major retailers and distributers.